canonical/certification-docs/Policy_Guide.rst

 Exceptions
 ''''''''''
-As noted above, SoC is a subset of Server Certification with less stringent rules.
+As noted above, SoC Certification is a subset of Server Certification with less stringent rules.
 Thus exceptions can be made for items that are non-functional at the time of SoC Certification.
 When these are encountered, the certification will have a note attached indicating what items are not considered certified and are non-functional or untested.

 Performance / Benchmark Testing
 -------------------------------